Allergies, Lung Cancer, and Mesothelioma – Similar Symptoms Can Lead to Misdiagnosis

 - Wheezing and shortness of breath.

 In extreme situations, an allergen may trigger a severe reaction called anaphylaxis.
-This is a deadly reaction that requires emergency medical care.
+Anaphylaxis is a deadly reaction requiring immediate emergency medical care.
 Symptoms of anaphylaxis include swelling in the airways, face, and mouth, difficulty breathing, wheezing, low blood pressure, weak pulse, nausea, and loss of consciousness.

 Asthma is also a chronic and fairly common condition.
 It occurs when the airways narrow, swell, and make breathing difficult.
-It is related to allergies, although exactly how is still unknown.
-In some people, asthma may be triggered by a known allergen, while in others there is no identified trigger.
-Like allergies, it causes symptoms that may be similar to certain types of cancers.
-It can also range from mild to moderate to severe and life-threatening.
-Mostly, asthma causes tightness in the chest, chest pains, shortness of breath, wheezing, and coughing, difficulty breathing.
+Asthma is related to allergies, although exactly how is still unknown.
+For some, asthma may be triggered by a known allergen.
+In others there is no identified trigger.
+Like allergies, asthma causes symptoms similar to certain types of cancers.
+Severity of asthma range from mild to life-threatening.
+The most common asthma symptoms are chest tightness or pain, shortness of breath, wheezing, coughing, and difficulty breathing.

 Duration and Intensity of Symptoms May Be Clues

-It is clear that there are symptoms in common between allergies and asthma and mesothelioma and lung cancer.
-Because allergies and asthma are much more common, it is easy to overlook the symptoms and to dismiss them as persistent but benign chronic conditions.
-The risk of missing cancer because of these symptom similarities is especially high in anyone who has asthma or allergies.
-If you always get hay fever in the spring, for instance, you may not realize that your symptoms are actually being caused or worsened by lung cancer or mesothelioma.
+Allergies, asthma, mesothelioma, and lung cancer share some common symptoms.
+Because allergies and asthma are more common, medical professionals may overlook symptoms, dismissing them as persistent but benign chronic conditions.
+The risk of missing cancer due to symptom similarities is high particularly for individuals who already suffer from asthma or allergies.
+For example, if you typically suffer from hay fever in the spring, you may not realize your symptoms are actually being caused by lung cancer or mesothelioma.

 Having Allergies May Actually Provide Protection against Lung Cancer

-There is one positive reason to associated lung cancer with allergies.
-For reasons that are not understood, research has shown that people with allergies are less likely to develop cancer of various types, including lung cancer.
-Studies have found this link to be true with asthma, hay fever, and a skin condition related to allergies known as eczema.
-Other studies have found that people with certain types of cancer have lower rates of allergies, including hay fever.
-No one knows yet why this connection exists, but it is good news for those who suffer from allergic symptoms.
+While allergies may be inconvenient, there are positive aspects.
+For reasons not completely understood, people who suffer from common allergies are less likely to develop cancer of various types, including lung cancer.
+Research points to a link to resistance with asthma, hay fever, and a skin condition related to allergies known as eczema.
+Other studies show people with certain types of cancer have lower rates of allergies, including hay fever.
+Science does not yet understand why this connection exists.
+However, it is good news for those who suffer from common allergies.

-Allergies are common and most often cause no more than nuisance symptoms.
+Allergies are common, but symptoms are typically more inconvenient than they are dangerous.
 However, cancer is deadly and should be taken very seriously.
-If you have any doubts that your symptoms are caused by allergies, talk to your doctor.
-It is better to get screened for cancer and to have an overall examination to determine the cause of the symptoms than to get a late diagnosis of cancer.
-If there is any chance you could have been exposed to asbestos, for instance at work, don’t wait for symptoms.
-See your doctor and get screened for lung cancer and mesothelioma.
+Talk to your doctor if you have doubts your symptoms are triggered by allergies.
+Screening for cancer to determine the cause of symptoms can help prevent a possible late cancer diagnosis.
+If there is any chance you have been exposed to asbestos, for instance at work, don’t wait for symptoms.
+See your doctor for lung cancer and mesothelioma testing.

 Get Your FREE Resources Sent Overnight